ramatmakuri/financial-analysis-13/README.md

-# Basic VC Funding Analysis using Neural Networks
+# Venture capital funding analysis using neural networks

 In this assignment, financial Python programming skills will be used with machine learning and neural netwroks to predict whether a startup will be successful using a binary classifier model.